-Stephen Pimpare is a nationally recognized expert on poverty, homelessness, and U.S. social policy, and has appeared on NPR, CNN, MSNBC, CBS, CBC, Al Jazeera, PRI, Pacifica Radio, and Democracy Now.
+Stephen Pimpare is a nationally recognized expert on poverty, homelessness, and U.S. social policy.

-Professor Pimpare is host of the New Books Network’s Public Policy Channel, a Consulting Editor for the journal Social Work, and a consultant on poverty education programming for AmeriCorps VISTA.
+Professor Pimpare is host of the New Books Network’s Public Policy Channel, a Consulting Editor for the journal Social Work, and founding director of the UNH Manchester Center for Community Engagement and Experiential Learning.

 Follow Professor Pimpare on Twitter: @stephenpimpare

 - Ph.D., Political Science, City University of New York

 - B.S., Community & Human Services, State University of New York

 - American Studies

 - Social Services Planning/Policy